 Ongoing studies continue around the world to see how medical marijuanaa can deliver benefit in several conditions.
 Even though the use of cannabis is not yet Federally legal – many states allow medical marijuana usage for the following conditions.
-(Please check as to which of these conditions may quality in your state).
+(Please check as to which of these conditions may qualify in your state).
 There is a growing list of uses of Medical Marijuana, the list which also varies by state but often includes the following:

 - Severe and chronic pain